Nagendra1997/mesibo-documentation/MesiboJsonView.md

 **── layouts ──**

-The layouts contains a set of views that gets displayed directly.
+The layouts contain a set of views that gets displayed directly.
 This is a JsonArray of views.

 `layouts` can contain the following attributes: